MicrosoftDocs/azure-devops-docs/docs/_shared/qa-can-paid-Basic-users-join-other-accounts.md

-####Q:	 Can users with paid Basic access join other Team Services accounts?
+####Q:	 Can users with paid Basic access join other VSTS accounts?

-A:	No, users can only join the Team Services account where you've paid for Basic access.
+A:	No, users can only join the VSTS account where you've paid for Basic access.
-But those users can join any Team Services account where free users with Basic access are still available or as users with Stakeholder access for free.
+But those users can join any VSTS account where free users with Basic access are still available or as users with Stakeholder access for free.